 Dr. Brock received her Ph.D. in clinical psychology from the University of Iowa in 2012.
 She was a postdoctoral scholar in the Department of Psychological and Brain Sciences at the University of Iowa from 2012-2015, and joined the UNL faculty in 2015.

 Dr. Brock’s program of research is aimed at understanding the development of psychopathology (e.g., mood and anxiety disorders, along with other comorbid forms of psychopathology, across the lifespan with a focus on the family context and its etiological significance.
 In particular, her work has focused on couple relationships, applying a multidimensional model of relationship quality to understand functioning across several domains (e.g., partner support, balance of respect and control, conflict management strategies, closeness and intimacy, sexual satisfaction).
 Her research includes the translational goal of developing interventions for preventing and treating adult and child psychopathology and comorbid family dysfunction.

 Dr. Brock teaches courses in quantitative methods (e.g., Structural Equation Modeling, Multilevel Modeling) and provides statistical consultation in the department.
-She also provides clinical consultation and supervision (individual and couples therapy).
+She also provides clinical consultation (individual and couples therapy).

 Upcoming Course Offerings: